 “The design minimizes hazards and the adverse consequences of accidental or unintended actions.”

-Everyone accidentally clicks or taps a part of their screen, and everyone has changed their mind mid-action, regardless of physical or mental agility.
-Ensuring that a user can’t trap themselves in a corner, or accidentally cause irreversible damage to their information is paramount to keep users around.
-Users who are afraid of making a mistake won't want to use the product at all.
+Everyone has accidentally clicked or tapped a part of their screen or changed their mind mid-action.
+Ensuring that a user can’t trap themselves in a corner or accidentally cause irreversible damage to their information is paramount to keep users around.
+Users who are afraid of making a mistake will be less likely to use the product.

-- Avoiding Accidents: Account for these inevitabilities by putting permanent functions inside menus and/or behind “are you sure?” confirmation prompts.
+- Avoid Accidents: Account for these inevitabilities by putting permanent functions inside menus and/or behind “are you sure?” confirmation prompts.
 This makes them harder (practically impossible) to accidentally execute.

 - Allow for Undo: An alternative to prompting users all the time is to give them an “undo” option, or a way to dig into archives to retrieve old items.